pumpkinslayer12/Urban-Farming/Guides/School-Urban-Farming-Framework.md

 # Needs Assessment, Resources, Funding, and Community Engagement

 Urban farming in schools can offer a multitude of benefits, ranging from hands-on educational opportunities to promoting sustainability and enhancing community engagement.
-This guide provides a comprehensive framework for successfully establishing and managing an urban school farm, discussing critical components such as needs assessment, resource procurement, funding strategies, and community engagement.
+This section provides a comprehensive framework for successfully establishing and managing an urban school farm, discussing critical components such as needs assessment, resource procurement, funding strategies, and community engagement.

 ## Evaluating Needs and Engaging Stakeholders for Urban School Farming